Living with Eczema

 The most common symptom of eczema is itch.
 Research shows more than 85% of people with eczema experience itch every day.
 For many people, the itch can range from mild to moderate.
 Up to 30% of people rate sleep disturbance as their most or second most burdensome symptom.

-But eczema and its symptoms are different for everyone.
+Still, eczema and its symptoms are different for everyone.
 You may have all or just a few of the symptoms below.
 There may be times your symptoms go away, and other times when you have flare-ups.
 The best way to find out if you have eczema is to consult with a healthcare professional.

 Itchiness